- About Us

 3D printing allows you to create models, functioning prototypes, visual aids, real world products, educational materials, art, and more.
 Our Lulzbot Minis create prints by building up layers of filament that is pulled from a spool.

-Available colors are black, white, red, orange, yellow, blue, green, and purple.
+Available colors are black, white, red, orange, yellow, green, and purple.
 If you would like other color options, please consider making a donation to support the printer through our Foundation.

 Read the directions?
 Ready to print?
 Click the button to submit your file through our online form.